Founder, Executive Director and Chief Executive Officer

 Beth is an alumna of Carnegie Mellon University where she earned a Master of Architecture, and the State University of New York at Stony Brook where she received her Bachelor of Arts in Philosophy.

 Naomi passed away in mid-2019.
-Among her many life accomplishments, she became Pets for Patriots’ first volunteer and was always uplifted by stories of the lifesaving work made possible through her efforts.
+Among her many life accomplishments, she became Pets for Patriots’ first volunteer and was always uplifted by stories of the lifesaving work made possible through her considerable efforts and love.

 Beth served as Board Chair from 2009 through 2016, at which time Keith Weaver was elected to lead the Board.